It’s Thanksgiving. A time to be thankful for all we have.

 How about you?
 What are the unlikely things you appreciate?
 Say a little thanks on Thanksgiving.

 Valerie Gordon is a former award-winning television producer and now the founder and owner of Commander-in-She, a career and communication strategy firm.
-She offers presentations and workshops to help clients rewrite their stories and achieve their goals.
+See the presentations and workshops she offers to help women with the skills and tools necessary to ascend the leadership ladder.
 Contact her at email@example.com.